bitcoin/bitcoin/doc/build-unix.md

  Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.
+ To continue build with libdb5.1-dev and libdb5.1++-dev or above use:

+	 --with-incompatible-dbd

  Ubuntu 13.10 cannot use libboost1.54-all-dev!
 If you have libboost1.54-all-dev
  installed on Ubuntu 13.10: